Deborah-Digges/deborah-digges.github.io/2020-10-05-From-Jekyll-To-Gatsby.md

 ```

-- Create a [template](https://github.com/Deborah-Digges/gatsby-site/blob/master/src/templates/blogTemplate.js) for a blog post using React to render the above data in a React component
+- Created a [template](https://github.com/Deborah-Digges/gatsby-site/blob/master/src/templates/blogTemplate.js) for a blog post using React to render the above data in a React component

 - Generated pages for all markdown files using the [`createPage` Gatsby API](https://github.com/Deborah-Digges/gatsby-site/blob/master/gatsby-node.js#L55)